cjour/UrgencyService/README.md

 ### How to use the application ?
 ## Authenticate
 To be able to use the application you need to authenticate yourself first.
-In order to do so open postman, use the POST endpoint and select `Basic Auth` in the Authorization tab.
+In order to do so open postman, use the POST endpoint `(http://localhost:8089/auth)`.
+Select `Basic Auth` in the Authorization tab and enter the following credentials `Username : clément, Password : password`.
 Your body request must be :
 ```
 {